Gravitational lensing observables in stationary and axisymmetric solutions in general relativity: Light deflection in the axially symmetric and stationary solution

 We can calculate the effect for a general solution of the Grad-Shafranov equation (\ref{eq:GS1}); for simplicity, we consider the case of the $z$ axis perpendicular to the line of sight.
 In particular, it is possible to show \cite{Astesiano:2024zzz} that the solution to Eq. (\ref{eq:GS1}) is given by \beq \psi = \int_{0}^{\infty} d\xi \, C(\xi) \, \frac{r^2}{[(z+\xi)^2 + r^2]^{3/2}}. \eeq Letting $r^2= x^2+b^2$ and integrating over $x$ from $-\infty$ a $\infty$, we get \beq \bm \alpha_{GM} = \frac 1 c \int_{-\infty}^{+\infty} \left[ 4b\xi \frac{ C(\xi)}{(b^2 + \xi^2)^2} \mb{u}_z - 2\frac{(b^2 - \xi^2)}{(b^2 + \xi^2)^2} C(\xi) \, \mb{u}_y \right] d\xi. \eeq If we expand the results in power of large $b$, we obtain the result at the first order \beq \lim_{b\rightarrow \infty} \bm \alpha_{GM} = \frac 1 c\int \left[ \frac{4 \xi C(\xi)}{b^3} d\xi + \mathcal{O}\left(\frac{1}{b^5}\right) \right] \mb{u}_z + \int \left[ \frac{2 C(\xi)}{b^2} d\xi + \mathcal{O}\left(\frac{1}{b^4}\right) \right] \mb{u}_y \eeq By choosing $C(\xi)= \kappa \delta(\xi)$, we obtain again the result in Eq. (\ref{eq:alphatot3}) at first order.
 If $C(\xi)$ is an even function than the integral along the $z$ direction is zero.
 This shows that when the solution is symmetric for exchange $z \rightarrow-z$, there is not net contribution in this direction.

-The above expressions can be used to evaluate the impact of the dragging terms once that the orientation of the source is known.
+The above expressions can be used to evaluate the impact of the dragging terms once that the orientation of the {rotating system} is known.
 However, to better understand these effects, we try to give a pictorial description.
-To this end, we consider the lens equation which relates the (angular) position of the images $\bm \theta$ with the (angular) position of the sources $\bm \beta$, as a function of the deviation angle $\bm \alpha$ \beq \bm \beta=\bm \theta-\frac{D_{ds}}{D_{s}}\bm \alpha, \eeq where $D_{s}$, $D_{ds}$ are respectively the distances between the observer and the source and between the lens and the source \cite{ehlers}.
-Here we take into account only the gravitomagnetic contribution to the deflection angle and, for the sake of simplicity, we consider the case of the $z$ axis perpendicular to the line of sight, so that the unperturbed path is $\mb x(\lambda)=\lambda \mb u_{x}+b\mb u_{y}$.
-Qualitatively, the effect is described in Fig. \ref{fig:fig2}, where we see that a source constituted by a circle centered in $z=r=0$ in the plane of the lens is shifted by the presence of the dragging term deriving from $\psi$: in particular, we see that photons traveling in the equatorial plane in the same direction as the sources are deflected toward it, while those moving in the opposite direction are deflected away.
+To this end, we consider the lens equation which relates the (angular) position of the images $\bm \theta$ with the (angular) position of the sources $\bm \beta$, as a function of the deviation angle $\bm \alpha$ \beq \bm \beta=\bm \theta-\frac{D_{ds}}{D_{s}}\bm \alpha, \eeq where $D_{s}$, $D_{ds}$ are respectively the distances between the observer and the source and between the lens and the source \cite{ehlers}; {in particular, the thin-lens approximation is employed, wherein the distances between the source, lens, and observer are much greater than the characteristic scale of the lensing system, a condition that is well satisfied for astronomical objects observed from Earth. } Here we take into account only the gravitomagnetic contribution to the deflection angle and, for the sake of simplicity, we consider the case of the $z$ axis perpendicular to the line of sight, so that the unperturbed path is $\mb x(\lambda)=\lambda \mb u_{x}+b\mb u_{y}$.
+Qualitatively, the effect is described in Fig. \ref{fig:fig2}, where we see that {if the source of light rays are distributed along a circle centered in $z=r=0$ in the plane of the lens, the image is shifted by the presence of the dragging term $\psi$;} in particular, we see that photons traveling in the equatorial plane in the same direction as the sources are deflected toward it, while those moving in the opposite direction are deflected away.